matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     Trans & OverP & OverPr & Talent -- Decreases --> DF
 ```

 - **Change Lead Time**: Queues caused by high [Inventory](#inventory) ([Little's Law](https://en.wikipedia.org/wiki/Little%27s_law)) and the "hurry up and wait" cycles of [Transportation](#transportation) and [Waiting](#waiting) are the primary drivers of slow delivery.
-Elite performers, who have eliminated these wastes to achieve continuous flow, go from commit to production in less than one day.
-Low performers take up to six months, a 127 times difference.
+Low performers take between one and six months to go from commit to production.
+Elite performers, who have eliminated these wastes to achieve continuous flow, take less than one day, achieving a 127 times faster lead time.
 - **Deployment Frequency**: [Overprocessing](#overprocessing) and [Transportation](#transportation) act as brakes on throughput.
-Elite performers achieve a Deployment Frequency 182 times greater than low performers.
-Furthermore, AI adoption without flow optimisation resulted in a 1.5% decrease in throughput, proving that [Overproduction](#overproduction) of code actively hurts frequency.
+Low performers only deploy to production between once a month, and once every six months.
+In contrast, Elite performers achieve an on-demand Deployment Frequency, deploying multiple times per day, 182 times more deployments per year.
+Furthermore, AI adoption without flow optimisation resulted in a 1.5% decrease in throughput, proving that [Overproduction](#overproduction) of code actively hurts speed.

 #### The Impact on Stability